pmjones/AutoShell/README.md

  to determine the argument and option values.
 The method parameters may be scalar values(int, float, string, bool) or arrays.

-_AutoShell_ is low-maintenance.
+_AutoShell_ has no dependencies and is low-maintenance.
 Merely adding a class to your source code, in the recognized namespace and with the recognized main method name, automatically makes it available as a command.

 Think of _AutoShell_ as the "router" for your CLI command classes: